 Between 2 to 4% of the population—as many 10 million people in the United States—suffer from fibromyalgia.
 (American College of Rheumatology).
 While predominately seen in women, the disorder also occurs in men and children, and is seen in all ethnic groups.

-Fibromyalgia (FM) is characterized by widespread pain, fatigue, sleep disturbances and cognitive difficulties as well as a number of overlapping conditions.
+Fibromyalgia (FM) is characterized by widespread pain, fatigue, sleep disturbances and cognitive difficulties as well as a number of overlapping conditions (American College of Rheumatology).

 Pain: The primary symptom of fibromyalgia is chronic, widespread pain.
 This widespread pain can come in many forms: deep, sharp, dull, throbbing or aching.
 Most individuals with the disorder also experience painful tender points and morning stiffness.
 The pain, which varies in intensity, can migrate to all parts of the body.
-In addition, numbness, tingling and burning frequently occur, brining additional discomfort to individuals affected by the disorder.
+In addition, numbness, tingling and burning frequently occur, brining additional discomfort to individuals affected by the disorder (Centers for Disease Control and Prevention).

 Fatigue: Defined as weariness from bodily or mental exertion, fatigue is also very common with fibromyalgia — even for individuals who are well rested.
 This lingering tiredness can be constant and limit one’s normal ability.